 - Techspray Renew - Water-based flux removers with zero GWP and low VOC.

-- PWR-4 – Cost effective, nonflammable, and low toxicity, so ideal replacement for n-propyl bromide (nPB) and other toxic industrial solvents.
+- PWR-4 – Cost effective, nonflammable, and low toxicity, making it the ideal replacement for products which contain n-propyl bromide (nPB) and other toxic industrial solvents.

 - G3 - a Top-selling nonflammable solvent that’s effective on the broadest array of soils.

-Techspray’s lab is available to help you qualify products, establish cleaning procedures, or diagnosing cleaning issues.
-For more information, go to www.techspray.com or call 800-858-4043.
+Techspray’s lab is available to help you qualify products, establish cleaning procedures, and diagnose cleaning issues.
+For more information, visit our dedicated ultrasonic cleaners page or call 800-858-4043.